temp-remember-to-delete/docker-hy.github.io/data/part-2/section-3.md

 Lets use a postgres database to save messages.
 We won't need to configure a volume since the official postgres image sets a default volume for us.
 Lets use the postgres image documentation to our advantage when configuring:
-[https://hub.docker.com/\_/postgres/](https://hub.docker.com/_/postgres/).
+[https://hub.podman.com/\_/postgres/](https://hub.podman.com/_/postgres/).
 Especially part Environment Variables is of interest.

-The backend [README](https://github.com/docker-hy/material-applications/tree/main/example-backend) should have all the information needed to connect.
+The backend [README](https://github.com/podman-hy/material-applications/tree/main/example-backend) should have all the information needed to connect.

 The button won't turn green but you can send messages to yourself.

-Submit the docker-compose.yml
+Submit the podman-compose.yml

 *  TIP: When configuring the database, you might need to destroy the automatically created volumes.
-Use command `docker volume prune`, `docker volume ls` and `docker volume rm` to remove unused volumes when testing.
+Use command `podman volume prune`, `podman volume ls` and `podman volume rm` to remove unused volumes when testing.
 Make sure to remove containers that depend on them beforehand.

 * `restart: unless-stopped` can help if the postgres takes a while to get ready